Monthly Archives: October 2014

 There are many great guides on preparing for an emergency with a disability—having safe exit routes planned, stocking up on supplies, making plans for who to call/where to go should you need to evacuate.
 There are even suggestions for plans for people with disabilities who use assistive technology—how to access AT on the go, how to protect your AT, and back-up plans.
 How about a few AT devices to have on hand for dealing with the actual emergency?

-The NOAA Weather Alert All Hazard Public Alert Certified Radio has all 7 NOAA channels, a 90 NOAA Weather/Public Alert Radiodecibel emergency siren and voice message for people who are blind/low vision/doing things in other rooms and a visual flashing LED readout for people who are Deaf or hard of hearing.
+The NOAA Weather Alert All Hazard Public Alert Certified Radio has all 7 NOAA channels, a 90 decibel emergency siren and voice message for people who are blind/low vision/doing things in other rooms and a visual flashing LED readout for people who are Deaf or hard of hearing.
 Its information comes from the national weather service, is programmed for your area (using SAME technology—Specific Area Message Encoding), and gives details on what type of emergency is headed your way—tornado, thunderstorm, civil emergency, or other hazards.
 It has battery back-up and is trilingual (English, Spanish, French).
 This AT for emergencies could be used to give you as much notice as possible that severe weather or some other disaster is headed your way so that you can make plans accordingly.
 This is especially helpful for people with mobility disabilities who may need more time to move to a safer location.
 Pretty handy and useful for around $25.

 Other handy AT for emergencies: